blancoh/jenkins-packer-pipeline/README.md

 OS version: Ubuntu Bionic 18.04

-Purpose of this project is to create a fresh Amazon VPC to build Amazon Machine Image (AMI) then destroy the VPC.
+Purpose of this project is to Create an Amazon VPC, Build an Amazon Machine Image (AMI) and Destroy the Amazon VPC.

 Jenkinsfile Pipeline script will execute the following steps.